-The following anterior cruciate ligament (ACL) reconstruction rehabilitation protocol is specific to patients with a hamstring autograft.
-If a patellar tendon or quadriceps tendon autograft was used, please refer to the "Anterior Crucial Ligament (ACL) Reconstruction: Patellar Tendon Autograft" or "Anterior Crucial Ligament (ACL) Reconstruction: Quadriceps Tendon Autograft" protocol on the OSU Sports Medicine website.
+The following anterior cruciate ligament (ACL) reconstruction rehabilitation protocol is specific to patients with a quadriceps tendon autograft.
+If a hamstring tendon or patellar tendon autograft was used, please refer to the "Anterior Crucial Ligament (ACL) Reconstruction: Hamstring Tendon Autograft" or "Anterior Crucial Ligament (ACL) Reconstruction: Patellar Tendon Autograft" protocol on the OSU Sports Medicine website.